wladpaiva/aibitat/README.md

 The following events are available:

-- `start`: Called when the chat starts.
+- `onStart`: Called when the chat starts.
+- `onError`: Called when there's a known error (see `src/error.ts`).
+To retry, call `.retry()`.
-- `message`: Called when a message is added to the chat history.
+- `onMessage`: Called when a message is added to the chat history.
-- `terminate`: Called when the conversation is terminated.
+- `onTerminate`: Called when the conversation is terminated.
 Generally means there is nothing else to do and a new conversation should be started.
-- `interrupt`: Called when the conversation is interrupted by an agent.
+- `onInterrupt`: Called when the conversation is interrupted by an agent.
   Generally means the agent has a question or needs help.
 The conversation can be resumed by calling `.continue(feedback)`.